acceleratedscience/openad-website/docs/tutorials/posts/gui.md

 ---
+draft: false
 date: 2024-01-31
-draft: false
+authors:
+    - moenen
 ---

-# Loading, Visualizing and Triaging Molecules
+# Visualizing and Triaging Molecules

 In this tutorial you’ll learn how to use OpenAD from the Terminal or a Jupyter Notebook to:

 - Collate molecules from a number of SDF, CSV and SMI files
-- _Calculate the ESOL property for your molecules (*)_
+- _Calculate the ESOL property for your molecules ( see note below &nbsp; :carbon-icn-megaphone: )_
 - Visually inspect and triage the results
 - Export the top candidates into a new file